Polska Grupa Energetyczna: History

 In 2022 and 2023 it was reported that PGE was buying PKP Energetyka from CVC Capital Partners, CVC signed a preliminary agreement for the sale of PKP Energetyka in January 2023.
+On April 3, 2023 PGE Polish Energy Group acquired from the CVC Fund 100% of shares in PKPE Holding sp. z o.o. thus closing the purchase transaction of PKP Energetyka S.A.
+April 4, 2023 change of the company's name from PKP Energetyka to PGE Energetyka Kolejowa.

+In 2024, the company announced plans to build Europe's largest energy storage facility in Żarnowiec, Poland.
+It will have a capacity of up to 263 MW and a minimum of 900 MWh.
+The project aims to support the balancing of PGE's land and offshore wind farms on the Baltic Sea and to improve the stability of the National Power System.

 Operations

 The PGE Group operates two large lignite mines and more than 40 power stations, including the Bełchatów Power Station, the fifth-largest coal-fired power station in the world.
 Power stations are fuelled mainly by hard coal and lignite.
 The company consists of eight distribution system operator companies, eight electricity retail sales companies, an electricity wholesale company and enterprises operating in other industries (including the telecommunications).
 PGE holds a 38% market share in generation of electricity and an estimated 30% market share in supply in electricity for the year 2015.